2026 Guide to Affordable Software Developer Degrees & Colleges Near Calipatria, California

 Tuition Costs by School Type Near Calipatria, California

 There are at least 10 schools serving Calipatria, California.
-Of those schools, 0 are 4-year private nonprofit schools, 0 are 4-year public schools, and 7 are 2-year public schools, based on information collected by the U.S. College Scorecard.
+Of those schools, 0 are 4-year private nonprofit schools, 1 is a 4-year public school, and 6 are 2-year public schools, based on information collected by the U.S. College Scorecard.
 Browse through the categories below to learn more about the cost of tuition and fees at each type of institution.

 Number of Schools